 Thought your “good credit score” would help you get a loan or a new credit card from the bank?
 If your application keeps getting rejected, the thief could’ve been quietly messing up your credit score by using your identity to get new loans.
 Always check your credit score for any suspicious activities so you’re always on alert.

 3. A new credit card or credit card bill appears in your mailbox

 Banks will NOT deliver a new credit card to you without your prompting.
 They deliver on two basis: sending you a replacement card, or sending you a new card.
 Either way, if you get an unsolicited card or an unsolicited bill for a new credit card under your name, this is a clear warning sign that someone has been using your ID to sign up for it.

 4. Someone calls you to pay up for an outstanding debt

 This could happen if your credit card bill has not been paid for a few months (e.g. your credit card is typically ‘dormant’ and you don’t usually check its statement).
-If someone has been using this credit card, you will likely not notice it until you get called by a debt collecting agency to pay up.
-In fact, this could even happen if the thief uses your identity to secure a personal loan!
+If someone has been using this credit card, you will not notice it until you get called by a debt collecting agency to pay it up.
+This could even happen if the thief uses your identity to secure a personal loan!